thanos-io/thanos/docs/components/query.md

       --alert.query-url=ALERT.QUERY-URL
                                  The external Thanos Query URL that would be set in all alerts 'Source' field.
-      --enable-feature= ...
-Comma separated experimental feature names to enable.The current list of features is query-pushdown.
       --endpoint=<endpoint> ...
 Addresses of statically configured Thanos API servers (repeatable).
 The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect